H-principle for complex contact structures on Stein manifolds: Introduction

 Hence, a homotopy class of holomorphic contact bundles on a Stein $3$-fold $X$ is uniquely determined by a pair $(c,d)$, where $c\in H^2(X;\Z)$ satisfies $2c=c_1(TX)$ and $d\in H^1(X;\Z)/2H^1(X;\Z)$.
 By Corollary \ref{cor:basic} every such pair is represented by a holomorphic contact bundle on a Stein domain $\Omega\subset X$ diffeotopic to $X$. \end{remark}

 We do not have a comparatively good classification result for $\Contf(X)$ on Stein manifolds of dimension five or more.
-Granted the necessary conditions \eqref{eq:KX}, \eqref{eq:Lambda} for the normal bundle $L$, the existence and classification of complex symplectic forms $\beta$ on the $2n$-plane bundle $\xi=\ker\alpha$ amounts to the analogous problem for sections of an associated fibre bundle with the fibre $GL_{2n}(\C)/Sp_{2n}(\C)$.
+Granted the necessary conditions \eqref{eq:KX}, \eqref{eq:Lambda} for the normal bundle $L$, the existence and classification of complex symplectic $L$-valued 2-forms $\beta$ on the $2n$-plane bundle $\xi=\ker\alpha$ amounts to the analogous problem for sections of an associated fibre bundle with the fibre $GL_{2n}(\C)/Sp_{2n}(\C)$.
 We do not pursue this issue here.

 One may wonder to what extent it is possible to control the choice of the domain $\Omega\subset X$ in Theorem \ref{th:basic} and Corollary \ref{cor:basic}.
-In our proof, $\Omega$ arises as thin Stein neighbourhood of an embedded CW complex in $X$ which represents its Morse complex, so it carries all topology of $X$.
-However, since a Mergelyan type approximation theorem is used in the construction, we do not know how big $\Omega$ can be.
+In our proof, $\Omega$ arises as a thin Stein neighbourhood of an embedded CW complex in $X$ which represents its Morse complex, so it carries all the topology of $X$.
+However, since a Mergelyan-type approximation theorem is used in the construction, we do not know how large $\Omega$ can be.
 We describe the construction more precisely at the end of this introduction and supply references.